 top of page

-According to the legend, once Lord Indra was riding on his celestial white elephant, Airavata, and came across Sage Durvasa on the way.
+According to the purana, once Lord Indra was riding on his Airavat (celestial white elephant), and came across Sage Durvasa on the way.
 As a blessing, the sage offered Indra a special garland.
-Indra accepted the garland and put it on the head of Airavata.
+Indra accepted the garland and put it on the head of the Airavat.
 However, the flowers in the garland had a strong scent that attracted bees.
-Annoyed by the bees, Airavata threw the garland on the ground.
-Seeing this disrespectful act, Sage Durvasa became angry and cursed Indra and the rest of the devas, stripping them of their power, pride, fortune and everything else they had.
+Annoyed by the bees, Airavat shook its head, and the garland fell on the ground.
+Seeing this disrespectful act, Sage Durvasa became angry and cursed Indra and the rest of the devas, stripping them of their power, pride and fortune.
 As a result, they were defeated by the asuras in a battle led by King Bali.

-Due to the constant twists and pulls, the snake Vasuki began emitting deadly poison fumes, causing everyone to flee towards Lord Shiva for help.
-In an act of compassion, Lord Shiva swallowed the poison and saved them all.
-To celebrate this momentous event, Lord Shiva performed the cosmic dance (tandav) between the horns of his mount Lord Nandi, which was witnessed by Vishnu, Brahma and all the celestial sages.
-This divine moment of blessings from Lord Shiva is now known as "Pradosham," and is celebrated as an auspicious time for worshipping.
+Due to the constant twists and pulls, the serpent Vasuki began emitting poisonous fumes (Halahal), causing everyone to flee towards Lord Shiva for help.
+In an act of compassion, Lord Shiva gulped the poison (Halahal) and kept it in his throat.
+The poison turned his body blue in colour, but this act saved them all.
+Everyone started cheering for him by praising Long live Neelkanth Mahadev.
+To keep the Halahal in place, Lord Shiva performed the cosmic dance (tandav) between the horns of his mount Lord Nandi, which was witnessed by Lord Vishnu, Brahma, the celestial sages incl. the devas and asuras.
+This divine moment of blessings from Lord Shiva is now known as Trayodashi Pradosham.

 1. Nitya Pradosham (daily)